cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 The paragraphs below describe the Cloud Foundry Eclipse plugin user interface.
 If you do not see the tabs described below, select the Pivotal Cloud Foundry server in the **Servers** view.

 The Cloud Foundry editor, outlined in red in the screenshot below, is the primary plugin user interface.
-Some workflows involve interacting with standard elements of the Eclipse user interface, such as the  Project Explorer, Console and Servers views.
+Some workflows involve interacting with standard elements of the Eclipse user interface, such as the **Project Explorer** and the **Console** and **Servers** views.

-Note that the Cloud Foundry editor allows you to work with a single Cloud Foundry space; each space is represented by a distinct server instance in the Servers view (B).
+Note that the Cloud Foundry editor allows you to work with a single Cloud Foundry space; each space is represented by a distinct server instance in the **Servers** view (B).
 Multiple editors, each targeting a different space, can be open simultaneously.
 However, only one editor targeting a particular Cloud Foundry server instance can be open at a time.

 ### <a id='overview-tab'></a>Overview Tab ###